dan-bailey/learning-log/README.md

 More Udemy/AZ-900 stuff today.
 Hoping to get that wrapped up by EOD tomorrow.
 Got some python code to sling tonight.
 I need to buckle down on that.

 ## March 31, 2023
+Lots of errands had to be run today, but I did manage to make some serious headway on the date functions in my Twitter/Todoist script I'm writing in python.

+## April 1, 2023
+More progress on the Twitter/Todoist script.

+## April 2, 2023
+Twitter/Todoist script work.
+I found some fuckery in my datetime setup, where after 9pm, my script thinks it's a different date.
+I've got that resolved.
+Current script works if the full character-length on the generated tweet is less than 288.
+I need to build out the logic for breaking this thing up.
+And having it reply to the first tweet so it builds a thread, as opposed to three separate tweets.

+## April 3, 2023
+Chasing down the date glitch some more.
+When I figure it out, I'll detail it here.

 # to-do list
 Here's the shortlist of the things that I'm curious about and/or about to tee-up and start stuffing my brain with